newrelic/node-newrelic/cloud-tooling/azure-site-extension/Content/README.md

 - Folder: `C:\home\SiteExtensions\NewRelic.Azure.Websites.Extension.NodeAgent`
 - XDT: `applicationHost.xdt` that will add the necessary `NODE_OPTIONS` environment variable on application startup
+- The New Relic Node agent and dependencies will be installed into `C:\home\site\wwwroot\node_modules`

 If the extension fails to install, a log file is created at `C:\home\SiteExtensions\NewRelic.Azure.Websites.Extension.NodeAgent\install.log`.

+If the New Relic agent has been installed successfully and logging has been enabled, the agent will append its logs to a file at `C:\home\site\wwwroot\newrelic_agent.log`.

 ## Configuration
 The New Relic Node agent is configured with the `newrelic.js` file, or via environment variables.
 [See our documentation for more detailed configuration](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/installation-configuration/nodejs-agent-configuration/).